midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 She has time to see all of these details because why?

 She starts again.
-Again, the plop, again, the turn, again, again—
+Again, the plop, again, the turn, again, again —

 ***